+The FCTR Bits 5-4 are associated with these 2 bits.
 These 2 bits are used to set the trigger level for the receive FIFO.
 The UART will issue a receive interrupt when the number of the characters in the FIFO crosses the trigger level.
-[Table 15](#) shows the complete selections.
+[Table 14](#) shows the complete selections.
 Note that the receiver and the transmitter cannot use different trigger tables.
 Whichever selection is made last applies to both the RX and TX side.

-FCR[5:4]: Transmit FIFO Trigger Select
+FCR[5:4]: Transmit FIFO Trigger Select (requires EFR bit-4=1)

-(logic 0 = default, TX trigger level = 1)
+(logic 0 = default, TX trigger level = one)

+The FCTR Bits 6-7 are associated with these 2 bits by selecting one of the four tables.
+The 4 user selectable trigger levels in 4 tables are supported for compatibility reasons.
 These 2 bits set the trigger level for the transmit FIFO interrupt.
 The UART will issue a transmit interrupt when the number of characters in the FIFO falls below the selected trigger level, or when it gets empty in case that the FIFO did not get filled over the trigger level on last re-load.
-Table 15 below shows the selections.
+[Table 14](#) below shows the selections.